From Kanye West's controversial comments to brands ending ties: A timeline

 Companies and organisations that have ended their association with Ye

-As things got heated further around Ye’s remarks, several top names from the world of business and fashion associated with the rapper terminated their relationship with him.
+As things got heated further around Ye’s remarks, several top names from the world of business that were associated with the rapper terminated their relationship with him.

 JP Morgan Chase sever ties